Skip to main content

 (Alachua County)

 At nearly 13,000 acres, Orange Lake is the largest public lake in the North Central Region.
-This shallow lake is designated as a fish management area (FMA) and is located roughly 20 miles southeast of Gainesville.
+This shallow lake is designated as a Fish Management Area (FMA) and is located roughly 20 miles southeast of Gainesville.
 Public boat ramps at Heagy-Burry Park and Marjorie Kinnan Rawlings Park provide easy access.
 Heagy-Burry also has a fishing pier.
 The large open water area is surrounded by shallow, heavily vegetated areas and extensive marsh.
 Diverse habitat is abundant and this fishery is presently thriving.
 Periodic drought and subsequent refilling at Orange Lake can ultimately result in tremendous growth in both numbers and size of fish in the lake.
 This is what we’ve been seeing the last couple years.
 For example, one bass collected in March of 2017 weighed 9.5 pounds and when recaptured 8 months later weighed a whopping 13 pounds!
-Of the 32 eligible bass submitted to FWC’s TrophyCatch program during season 9, 2 qualified as Hall of Fame (>13lbs) fish, with another 4 fish weighing in over 12 lbs.
-In 2019, the largest TrophyCatch bass of Season 7 and the second largest TrophyCatch bass ever (15 lbs 13 oz) came from Orange Lake.
+During Season 11 (October 1, 2022-September 30, 2023) of FWC’s TrophyCatch program, Orange Lake produced 64 approved bass over 8lbs which was the second most approved catches in the state.
+Four of those catches were Hall of Fame (>13lbs) class fish which was more than any other lake in Florida and included the largest bass of Season 11 (14lbs, 1 oz!).
 If stable water levels persist on the lake, the habitat and fishing should be even better this year.
 Bass anglers on Orange typically do well flipping soft plastics in and around emergent pads and floating vegetation mats, especially during the springtime spawn.
 Anglers should also target submerged vegetation such as coontail and hydrilla beds with spinnerbaits, lipless crankbaits, soft plastics, and topwater lures.

 Biologists captured on average 1 quality-sized bluegill every minute and it’s not unusual to find a near dinner-plate size bluegill or redear (“shellcracker”) in Orange Lake!
 While fishing at Orange Lake, you may have the opportunity to participate in the management process.
 Creel surveys take place on random days throughout the entire spring on Orange Lake to collect information on the fishery and ask anglers their opinions about management.